 - 1. The physical environment. - 2.
 Access to education, benefits, facilities and services. - 3.
 Access to information usually provided in written form, and it will set out strategies for - 4.
 Funding, monitoring, evaluating and reviewing the plan

-Revised and adopted by the Governing Body
+Reviewed by Alison Tunnicliffe November 2024 Revised and adopted by the Governing Body Awaiting Ratification at November LGB

-Date

-Review Date